mbukh/Appleseeds-BC/React/14.2_avatar/README.md

 The app is made up of the following components:

 -   `App`: The main component that fetches the users data and renders the `Filter` and `UserList` components.
--   `Filter`: A component that renders a search input and filters the users data based on the search text.
+-   `Filter`: A component that renders a search input and filters the users data based on the search text using debouncing to reduce component re-renderings.
 -   `UserList`: A component that renders a list of `User` components.
 -   `User`: A component that renders an individual user card.